SmartlyDressedGames/Unturned-Docs/items/blueprints.rst

 Legacy ID of an item that is required as a supply (i.e., an input that is consumed when crafting the blueprint).
 This property requires ``Blueprint_#_Supplies``.

-Can also be set to a string "this" to use the owning item's legacy ID.
+This property can also be set to a string value of ``this``, which will use the the owning item's legacy ID.
 Useful for salvaging blueprints to avoid accidentally writing the wrong ID.

 ----